Welcome to the School of Architecture and Built Environment

 While our students also frequently win awards, two in particular have distinguished themselves in high places, winning the (Bill and Melinda Gates Foundation) Gates Scholarship to complete a Doctoral candidature at Cambridge University and having work acquired into the Centre Pompidou permanent exhibition after being exhibited earlier at the Venice Biennale.

 The School is one of four in the Faculty of Science, Engineering and Built Environment and enjoys a single campus location.
 We are located in a beautiful, award-winning building with the highest standard of facilities, including computer laboratories and software, Virtual Laboratory, Rapid Prototyping Lab, Building Performance Lab, well equipped workshop and large modern studio.
-Architecture and Construction Management are well served by the library located on the floor below.
+The School is well served by the library located in the same building.
 Staff are friendly and helpful and students enjoy direct access to staff and all facilities.